Constraining Torsion in Maximally symmetric (sub)spaces: Introduction sec:intro

 There are several predictions of the observable effects of torsion, whose origin could be traced from various sources.
 For instance, the massless antisymmetric Kalb-Ramond (KR) field in closed string theory has been argued to be the source of a completely antisymmetric torsion in the background \cite{pmssg,saa}.
-The significance of such a torsion could be affirmed from its effects on a number of astrophysically observable phenomena, which have been explored in detail both in four dimensions and in the context of compact extra dimensional theories \cite{ssgss,skpm,dmpmssg,acpm,bmssgsen,ssgss1}.
+Such a torsion has its significance in the effects produced on a number of astrophysical phenomena, which have been explored in detail both in the usual four dimensional framework and in the context of compact extra dimensional theories \cite{ssgss,skpm,dmpmssg,acpm,bmssgsen,ssgss1}.
 Investigations have also been carried out for the observable effects of gravitational parity violation, which is shown to be plausible in presence of torsion \cite{bmssgss}.
 Another subject of some relevance has been the study of torsion in local conformal frames, particularly in the context of non-minimal metric-scalar theories of gravitation \cite{shap,neto}.
-Certain non-minimal scalar-torsion couplings have been proposed \cite{shap,neto}, which may assign scalar field sources to some of the irreducible torsion modes and can have interesting consequences \cite{ss1,ssasb}.
+Certain non-minimal scalar-torsion couplings have been proposed \cite{shap,neto}, which may assign scalar field sources to some of the irreducible torsion modes and thereby produce interesting physical effects \cite{ss1,ssasb}.
+Non-minimal couplings of torsion with spinor fields are also of some importance, as specific bounds on certain torsion components for such couplings have been extracted from modern experimental searches for Lorentz violation \cite{russ}.
 In recent years, with major advances in the formal aspects of the Poincar\'e gauge theory of gravity \cite{PGT}, the effects of the associated torsion modes have been explored in the context of inflationary cosmology \cite{yonest} as well as for the problem of dark energy in the universe \cite{mink,shie}.
-Moreover, certain modified versions of the {\em teleparallel} (torsion without curvature) theories, known as $f(T)$ theories, are found to have interesting implications in cosmology and astrophysics \cite{fT}.
+Moreover, certain modified versions of the {\em teleparallel} (torsion without curvature) theories, known as $f(T)$ theories, are found to have interesting implications in cosmology and astrophysics \cite{capo1,flan,ior,boem1,barrow}.